Emotional Intelligence

 • It comprises self-awareness, self-management, social awareness, and relationship management.

-• In the business world Emotional intelligence is a key component of team performance, customer service quality, and adaptability.
+• In corporate settings emotional intelligence improves team dynamics, customer service quality, and adaptability.

-• Our company offers services that emphasize the development of emotional intelligence along with professional growth.
+• Our company offers services that prioritize emotional intelligence development alongside professional development.

 Additional Information